Spartronics4915/2019-DeepSpace/DriveTuning.md

 Our CANTalons can be operated in a confusing variety of modes.
 Central to our autonomous motion and path-planning is the __Velocity Control Mode__ (VCM).
 The idea of this mode is that there is a feedback loop (PID) that runs on each Talon Master whose purpose is to track a target velocity.
-As our robot traverses a curved path, our path-planner's job is to repeatedly compute target velocities for each wheel.
-Different from the __Position Control Mode__, VCM relies upon a _feedforward_ term.
+In order for our robot to traverse a curved path, our path-planner's job must compute a series of target velocities for each wheel and this computation is highly dependent upon our characterization of the robot's dynamic capabilities.
+Different from __Position Control Mode__, VCM relies upon a _feedforward_ term.
 The idea is to help the VCM PID be more effective by commanding the motors to be in _approximately_ the correct power configuration so that the job of the feedback terms is merely to fine-tune the motor power levels to hone in on our target velocities.
 If we select a feedforward value of 0, then the feedback terms bear the full responsibility of achieving the target velocity and that makes the PID value tuning process extremely difficult to achieve.

 So we must take some care is selecting values for Kf that make the PID tuning more efficient and reliable.
 We now consider _what are the units of Kf_?